India says Myanmar must take back Rohingya Muslims

 Bangladeshi Foreign Minister urged India to play a greater role by "exerting sustained pressure" on Myanmar to find a peaceful solution to the Rohingya crisis.

-India's shift toward resolving the Rohinga crisis would mean a lot to China's policy to support Myanmar, which says Rohingya Muslims are illegal migrants from Bangladesh, not its citizens.
+India's shift toward resolving the Rohinga crisis would mean a lot to China's policy to support Myanmar.

+An official with China's ruling Communist Party said Saturday the country supports Myanmar in "safeguarding peace and stability" and won't join other nations in condemning the government's actions.
+Beijing condemns "violence and terror acts" and backs measures to restore order, said the vice minister of the party's International Department, Guo Yezhou, apparently referring to attacks by Rohingya rebels on Myanmar security forces.

 Comments